-This guide aims to outline the potential ramifications of unprofessional behavior on the Web.
-Aimed primarily at students, this guide provides information on how to act responsibly on the Web, especially on social networking sites.
+This playbook aims to outline the potential ramifications of unprofessional behavior on the Web.
+Aimed primarily at students, this playbook provides information on how to act responsibly on the Web, especially on social networking sites.

 Social networking sites can be simply defined as Web sites that easily connect people with others.
 These sites exploit the traditional network of contacts by making your friend's friends visible to you ("Social Network," 2011).